Jaredy899/osutil/publish-instructions.md

 ## Installation

-Users can install macutil using platform-specific commands:
+Users can install osutil using platform-specific commands:

 ### Linux
 ```bash